Cyber Security Body of Knowledge (CyBOK) Training Course

 C/C++ Secure Coding

-21 HoursThis three-day course delves into the fundamentals of safeguarding C/C++ code from malicious users who could exploit various vulnerabilities related to memory management and input handling.
-It also emphasizes the principles of developing secure code.
+21 HoursThis three-day program provides a comprehensive overview of protecting C/C++ code from malicious exploitation, focusing on vulnerabilities related to memory management and input handling.
+Participants will learn the fundamental principles of writing robust and secure software.

 Advanced Java Security